everthx/datos_masivos/Unit_2/Evaluation/README.md

 ### Multilayer perceptron classifier

 We have the test and training data, where you separate the data into 70 for training and 30 for testing.
 ```scala
 val splits = output.randomSplit(Array(0.7, 0.3), seed = 1234L)
 val train = splits(0)
 val test = splits(1)
 ```

-We have "layers" of size 4 (characteristics), two intermediate ones of size 5 and 4 and output of size 3 (classes).
+We have "layers" with a size of 4 (characteristics), two intermediate ones of size 5 and 4 and output of size 3 (classes).
 ```scala
 val layers = Array[Int](4, 5, 4, 3)
 ```

-We have a “trainer” that the coach creates and establishes his parameters.
+We have a “trainer” that the coach creates and establishes its parameters.
 ```scala
 val trainer = new MultilayerPerceptronClassifier().setLayers(layers).setBlockSize(128).setSeed(1234L).setMaxIter(100)
 ```

-"Trainer" model
+Now we create the model with the trainer and training data.
 ```scala
 val model = trainer.fit(train)
 ```

 Calculate the precision on the test equipment.
 ```scala
 val result = model.transform(test)
 val predictionAndLabels = result.select("prediction", "label")
 val evaluator = new MulticlassClassificationEvaluator().setMetricName("accuracy")
 ```

 Print the results
 ```scala
 println(s"Test set accuracy = ${evaluator.evaluate(predictionAndLabels)}")
 ////Test set accuracy = 0.925